ismael-miguel/SimpleTemplate/README.md

 #### Values and variables:

 A variable is any alphanumeric string that doesn't have a special meaning.
 Arrays' items can be accessed by writting the key after a period `like.this.example.here`.
-Since 0.72, you also can use a variable to fetch the values in array `like.[this]`, where the `like` is an array and `this` is a variable.
+Since 0.72, you also can use a variable to fetch the values in array `like.[this]`, where the `like` is an array and `this` is a variable (you can't use values like strings and numbers).
 Adding `U <name>` or `unsafe <name>` allows the use of variables without protection against undefined indexes.

 A value is everything else, like numbers, `"strings"`, `true` and `false`.
 Strings **must** be with double-quotes.